open-edge-platform/app-orch-catalog/docs/authorization.md

 * `input` - provided in JSON format during a query - specifically:
   * `request` - the contents of the gRPC request that is being authorized
   * `metadata` - the contents of the gRPC metadata, including the contents of the JWT token
-* `data` - provided in advance and cached in JSON format - the complete contents of the App Calatog DB
+* `data` - provided in advance and cached in JSON format - the complete contents of the App Catalog DB

 All **Write** actions will be checked for authorization by passing the `input` listed above over to the OPA Sidecar at a URL matching the Request type name e.g. CreateApplicationRequest.
 OPA will perform the query on this rule, and returns the result to Application Catalog.

 If the rule:
 * evaluates to `{"result":true}` then access will be granted.
 * any other response e.g. `{}` then access will be denied.

 ### Example of calling the CreateApplication method (a WRITE trigger)
 ```mermaid